WHAT IS SPARTANS VS ZOMBIES?

 Missions are the craziest part of Spartans Vs Zombies.

-Beginning at 7pm every night, missions involve large-scale objectives for the Humans, with rewards if completed within the time limit.
+Beginning at 7pm every night, missions involve optional, large-scale objectives for Humans.

-Each night has a new mission, posted in the Mission Briefing section.
+Each night has a new mission, posted in the Mission Briefing section and emailed to players.

 How can I contact you guys?